Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 2. Whether the magistrate informed the accused of the right to request appointment of counsel and asked the accused whether he/she wants to request counsel.

-ix.
-If a request for counsel was not made at magistration, the magistrate will forward the magistrate form to the clerk to be put into the case file.
+viii.
+If the accused declines to request appointment of counsel when asked by the magistrate at the magistration hearing, the magistrate will note that on the magistration form, and deliver it to the clerk to be put into the case file.

 Indigence Determination Standards